Zatoichi-42/ocean-stats/README.md

 build 89
 https://x.com/Zatoichi42  - 7/25

+Ocean Mining Hashrate & Worker Info parser
+Collects & organizes data
-Simple ocean website parser collecting  data which as been remarkably useful for finetuning my infra and configs.
+Has been useful for finetuning infra and configs.

-Will need to be adjusted if web site changes.
-Quick and dirty but remarkably helpful
+Note: will need to be adjusted if website changes.

 ## pip requirements
 pip install requests beautifulsoup4 pandas selenium webdriver-manager